viamrobotics/docs/content/en/docs/services/slam.md

 ## SLAM Library Attributes

-The config_params is a catch-all attribute for parameters that are unique to the slam library being used.
+The config_params is a catch-all attribute for parameters that are unique to the SLAM library being used.
 These often deal with the internal algorithms being run and will affect such aspects as submap size, update rate, and details on how to perform feature matching to name a few.

 Details on what inputs can be included for the available libraries can be found below: